 Fleas and Ticks

-Bed Bugs have become a fairly common problem around Dallas/Fortworth.
-We at Hurd's Pest Control will first interview the caller to determine our comprehensive approach to a solution for the bed bug infestation.
+Bed Bugs have become a fairly common problem around Dallas/Fort Worth.
+We at Hurd’s Pest Control will first interview the caller to determine our comprehensive approach to a solution for the bed bug infestation.
 Most homes will require at least two visits from our technicians.
-The homeower will need to do make preparation before the scheduled treatment.
-The more prep work the homeowner does, the least costly the treament will be.
+The homeowner will need to do make preparation before the scheduled treatment.
+The more prep work the homeowner does, the least costly the treatment will be.
 Treating for bed bugs requires treating all possible cracks and crevices.
 Upholstery items such as curtains will also need to be effectively treated or removed.
 All parts of the bed, any pictures, or any possible hiding spots will need to be treated.
-This is a very comprehensive treatment and will certainly take full cooporation of the homeowner and pest control professional.
+This is a very comprehensive treatment and will certainly take full cooperation of the homeowner and pest control professional.

 There are two types of rats that typically infest homes in this area.
 The Roof Rat and the Norway Rat and of course the little house mouse.
 Contrary to popular belief rats are not stupid.
 They are smart little creatures that have been around for years.
 The Roof Rat (Rattus rattus) is known by several names including: ship rat, white bellied rat, gray bellied rat, alexandrine rat and climbing rat.
 The Roof Rat is a slender rat, more streamlined than the Norway Rat.
 The hair is generally darker usually with a lighter colored belly.
 The eyes and ears are larger in proportion to the head and has a pointed nose with a tail that is longer than the body.
 The droppings on average are .5″ long.

-Wasp and Hornets are common in the Dallas/Fortworth area.
-Hurd's Pest Control can easily take care of most infestations from these insects.
+Wasp and Hornets are common in the Dallas/Fort Worth area.
+Hurd’s Pest Control can easily take care of most infestations from these insects.
 Some of these insects may be covered under general pest control, but hornets nest may require a special visit.
-Our office personel can easily determine what service is needed and schedule our technicians to take care of the problem.
+Our office personnel can easily determine what service is needed and schedule our technicians to take care of the problem.

 Raccoons will get in your attic or crawlspace and chew/ tear up your ductwork, insulation, wiring etc. and have been known to get into the living area by digging through the ceiling or coming down through the hot water closet.
 This result of this activity are very expensive repairs and or replacement.
 They also leave their feces, urine and fleas behind when they depart.